What are the side effects for Endoscopic Thoracic Sympathectomy?

 Most common side effects for the ETS Procedure (Sweaty Palms):

 With ETS there are several possible side effects.
 Compensatory sweating (compensatory hydrosis or reflex sweating) is the most bothersome.
 Compensatory sweating is experienced as excessive sweating on the back, abdomen, thighs, and/or lower legs.
 This should be expected to a certain degree in all patients, and it ranges from mild to severe.
 Most patients will develop mild to moderate compensatory sweating which is much preferable over the sweaty hands they had prior to the surgery.
+This means that patients who previously had the ETS procedure for reasons unrelated to sweating they will have compensatory as well which demonstrates that compensatory sweating is a by-product of the operation and not the necessarily of the hyperhidrosis condition itself.

 Since compensatory sweating is the most common side effect more should be known about it and what is being done to improve upon it.
 Over the last several years, the clamping method procedure has created an improvement with regard to the reversal possibility.
 Recently, lowering the level of the clamps to the third and fourth ganglia has had some positive effects with lowering the amount of compensatory sweating.
 This portion of the site will be updated as more is known.
 Dr.Reisfeld is very involved in making sure these types of issues are relayed to the public in order to benefit everyone.